unixorn/awesome-zsh-plugins/README.md

 - [boss-docker](https://github.com/bossjones/boss-docker-zsh-plugin) - Manages `docker` on macOS.
 - [boss-git](https://github.com/bossjones/boss-git-zsh-plugin) - Adds some convenience aliases for `git`.
 - [branch-manager](https://github.com/elstgav/branch-manager) - A plugin for managing `git` branches.
+- [brave](https://github.com/troykelly/oh-my-zsh-brave) - Manages [Brave](https://brave.com) profiles.
+With this plugin, you can start the Brave Browser with a specific user profile by using the brave command followed by the profile's name.
+The plugin also implements autocompletion for the profile names so you won't have to type the entire profile name manually.
 - [brew (rhuang2014)](https://github.com/rhuang2014/brew) - Standalone plugin for the [Homebrew](https://brew.sh/) Package Manager.
 - [brew (wintermi)](https://github.com/wintermi/zsh-brew) - Simple plugin for the [Homebrew](https://brew.sh/) Package Manager.
 - [brew (wolffaxn)](https://github.com/wolffaxn/brew-zsh-plugin) - Standalone plugin for the [Homebrew](https://brew.sh/) Package Manager.